 Nature Rx - Supporting Overall Wellness

-Nature is an available, no or low cost resource we can use to combat the challenges of everyday life, including depression, anxiety, and isolation.
+Nature is an available, no-cost or low-cost resource we can use to combat the challenges of everyday life, including depression, anxiety, and isolation.
 It provides opportunities for physical activity that can be tailored to our personal needs and relaxing sensory awareness that resets our focus through an innate biological response.

 Walking